scribd/scribd.github.io/_posts/2023-06-07-airflow-upgrade-to-2-5-3.md

 #### Testing - yes / no / maybe so?
 From time to time it's good to test everything before upgrading it on Production - in order to test all integrations we created separate terraform module that takes our development env like ECS tasks for Scheduler and Webserver, Database from a snapshot and creates all infrastructure that Airflow needs right beside Dev without any intersections with it, so we could test everything without fear of breaking things.
 But, the main beauty of this is in quick recreation - ~5 minutes to redeploy it from the scratch in case something went irreparably wrong.
 Also, separately, we've been testing some parts locally using Breeze and our own custom Airflow image build.

-After plain testing integrations and parts a next step was the performance testing step.
-We didn't enable multi-scheduler feature and wanted to see how it works.
+After testing integrations and parts our next step was the `performance testing` step.
+We didn't enable multi-scheduler feature and wanted to see how it works just with a single Scheduler and compare results.
 Spoiler - it works almost the same so far.
-A bit more intensively uses cores and memory now but the issue we had before is gone now.
+A bit more intensively uses cores and memory now (because we made few additional configurations) but the issue we had before is gone.
 The issue was that old Scheduler was using 100% of CPUs from time to time and only restarting it helped (big long spike on the screenshot).
 For performance testing we have created autogenerated DAG with more than 1000 dummy PythonOperators (this is an approximate number of tasks in our main DAG).
 Those operators have random `sleep` to test concurrency and things.
 ![](/post-images/2023-06-07-airflow-upgrade-to-2-5-3/ecs-performance-metrics.png)
-<font size="3"><center><i>Databricks cluster configuration parameters</i></center></font>
+<font size="3"><center><i>AWS ECS performance metrics</i></center></font>

-#### Updating code base
+#### Updating the code base
 We started from merging `2.5-stable` into our main fork branch.
 After all merge conflicts were resolved (the easiest part of the upgrade I'd say) we started testing...

 This wasn't exactly what you can call a smooth upgrade - switching to the new Airflow version caused a lot of errors in our plugins and services that are heavily rely on the Airflow core/providers code.
+But, we did expected bigger part of the issues because we did went through Airflow Release Notes.

 Issues we knew about and/or caught during the testing were:
 - in our custom DAGs dump code - internal structure of the DAG class slightly changed (like `_BaseOperator__init_kwargs`, `TaskGroup`, `ParamsDict`, etc.), and it caused compilation errors